 NRDC recommended that a design verification and commissioning plan be part of the building design to help ensure the required reductions.
 They also suggested that a requirement be included for continued measurement and monitoring of Federal buildings with mandatory reporting and disclosure to the public.
 (NRDC, No. 14 at p.
 16)

 DOE agrees that both building commissioning and verification of performance are important to ensure buildings perform as designed to achieve the required fossil fuel-generation energy consumption reductions.
 ECPA, however, provides that new Federal buildings and major renovations of Federal buildings shall be “designed” so that fossil fuel-generated energy consumption is reduced.
-As such, today’s rule only covers the building design, not post-occupancy.
+As such, the rulemaking only covers the building design, not post-occupancy.
 EISA section 432, however, requires that Federal agencies report and benchmark energy and water use for at least 75 percent of facility energy use.
 (42 U.S.C.
 8253(f)) Agencies should refer to “Building Energy Use Benchmarking Guidance,” http://www1.eere.energy.gov/femp/regulations/guidance.html, for information and guidance on these requirements.
-The Sustainable Design rulemaking (Docket No.EE-RM/STD-02-112) also contains building commissioning requirements.
-Both today’s rule and the Sustainable Design rule apply to EISA-covered buildings.

 IV.
 Reference Resources